Horizontal Scaling

 What You Need to Keep Consistent

-Section titled “What You Need to Keep Consistent”| Setting | Must match across instances? | Notes |
+Section titled “What You Need to Keep Consistent”| Setting | Must match across server processes? | Notes |

 |---|---|---|